clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 ### The Shift from Ego to Essence

 The first half of life builds the ego which is the functional self.
-The second half, Jung explained, is about **Individuation** — becoming who you truly are, not who you were told to be.
+The second half, Jung explained, is about **Individuation**: becoming who you truly are, not who you were told to be.

 This requires turning inward, dismantling old identities, and creating space for the self that is emerging.